All the Essential Vocabulary for talking about Viruses in Chinese

 We’re both vomiting and have diarrhea.
 We definitely got food poisoning.我们俩都呕吐，拉肚子。肯定是食物中毒了。wǒmen liǎ dōu ǒutù，lā dùzi。kěndìng shì shíwù zhòngdú le。

-23 Amazing Ways to Say Thank You in Chinese
+23 Alternate (and Amazing) Ways to Say Thank You in Chinese

 Virus in Chinese – Technical Vocab

 Along with the basic vocabulary you might also want to know a few more technical words.

 Here are some of the most helpful to know when going to a pharmacy or hospital:

 |Medical Check-up||检查身体||jiǎnchá shēntǐ|

 Have a look below for some example sentences of how some of these words are used:

 I’ll give you some cough medicine and some antibiotic pills. 我给开点咳嗽药和一些抗生素药丸。Wǒ gěi kāi diǎn késòu yào hé yīxiē kàngshēngsù yàowán.

 Here’s a thermometer.
 First, we’ll take your temperature. 给你体温计，先量一下体温。gěi nǐ tǐwēnjì，xiān liáng yīxià tǐwēn.